zsxkib/cog-mmaudio/README.md

 University of Illinois Urbana-Champaign, Sony AI, and Sony Group Corporation

-**Note: This repository is still under construction.
-Single-example inference should work as expected.
-The training code will be added.
-Code is subject to non-backward-compatible changes.**

 ## Highlight

 MMAudio generates synchronized audio given video and/or text inputs.